Washington Double Star Catalog

 corrected?

-- Most the the doubles in the WDS have good right ascensions
+- Most of the doubles in the WDS have good right ascensions

 and declinations, but a few are only listed with very imprecise